AnnulusGames/LitMotion/README.md

 ## Overview

-LitMotion is a high-performance tweening library for Unity.
-It encompasses a rich set of features to animate components like Transform, along with custom fields and properties, allowing for easy creation of animations.
+LitMotion is a high-performance tween library for Unity.
+LitMotion includes a rich set of features for animating components such as Transform, Material, TextMeshPro, and any field/property, making it easy to create animations.

-Following my creation of [Magic Tween](https://github.com/AnnulusGames/MagicTween), LitMotion stands as my second tweening library.
-Leveraging the experience gained from implementing Magic Tween, LitMotion has been designed prioritizing essential features while ensuring it operates at the highest speed possible.
-It outperforms other tweening libraries by a staggering 2 to 20 times in various situations such as tween creation and execution.
-Naturally, there are no allocations during tween creation.
+LitMotion is my second tween library I created after [Magic Tween](https://github.com/AnnulusGames/MagicTween).
+LitMotion was designed based on experience implementing Magic Tween to achieve rich functionality and extremely high performance.
+In all situations such as creating and updating tweens, it exhibits overwhelming performance that is 2 to 20 times faster than other tween libraries.
+Of course, there is no allocation at all when creating a tween.

 ## Documentation